 Consequently, an English army landed on the mainland near Bordeaux in 1452 under the leadership of one of the most famous English military leaders of the period, John Talbot.

 This was one of the earliest instances where artillery was used as the primary form of weaponry on a European battlefield.
-The French camp was further protected by a ditch at one side, palisades on the other sides and a river towards the fourth side.
+The French camp was further protected by a ditch on one side, palisades on the other side, and a river on the fourth side.